aartitandon/SURE-EH-Research-Project/Subquestions.md

 ## Frequency of Different Languages by Operating System

-# App Use By Activity
+# App Use By Time

 ## Comparing User Sessions by ‘Day of the Month’, ‘Month’, and ‘Activity of the User’